koenhoeymans/cal.txt/README.md

 Dates can be ordered ascending or descending.

-Dates can have one or more items.
+Dates can have one or more components.

-### Items
+### Components
-Each item is preceded with two spaces and a dash on a new line.
+Each component is preceded with two spaces and a dash on a new line.

     2020-04-21
       - bring back books to library